 U1.
 Meteorites and More

-The students see the (very large) piece of a meteorite in the Observatory Museum, with a discussion covering the history of the meteorite and interesting information about them.
-They then engage in activities that demonstrate moon phases and eclipses.
+The students see the (very large) piece of a meteorite in the Observatory’s Museum, with a discussion covering the history of the meteorite and interesting information about them.
+They then engage in activities that demonstrate relationships between the Sun, Earth and Moon.

 U2.
 Solar Walk